-(b) RELATIONSHIP OF AGREEMENT TO STATE LAW.-

-(1) LEGAL CHALLENGE.-No State law, or the application thereof, may be declared invalid as to any person or circumstance on the ground that the provision or application is inconsistent with the Agreement, except in an action brought by the United States for the purpose of declaring such law or application invalid.
+- (b) RELATIONSHIP OF AGREEMENT TO STATE LAW.- - (1) Legal challenge.-No State law, or the application thereof, may be declared invalid as to any person or circumstance on the ground that the provision or application is inconsistent with the Agreement, except in an action brought by the United States for the purpose of declaring such law or application invalid.

-(2) DEFINITION OF STATE LAW.-For purposes of this subsection, the term "State law" includesof insurance. (c) EFFECT OF AGREEMENT WITH RESPECT TO PRIVATE REM-
+(2) DEFINITION OF STATE LAW.-For purposes of this sub-

+section, the term "State law" includes-
-(A) any law of a political subdivision of a State; and (B) any State law regulating or taxing the business

-EDIES.-No person other than the United States-
+- (A) any law of a political subdivision of a State; and (B) any State law regulating or taxing the business of insurance. - (c) Effect of Agreement With Respect to Private Remedies.-No person other than the United States-

-(1) shall have any cause of action or defense under the Agreement or by virtue of congressional approval thereof; or note.
+(1) shall have any cause of action or defense under the Agreement or by virtue of congressional approval thereof; or